Back of the Bottom Drawer: Critical reception

 "Back of the Bottom Drawer" received positive reviews from critics.
-Deborah Evans Price of Billboard gave the song a favorable response in her review of recent singles to reach radio in 2004.
+Deborah Evans Price of Billboard gave the song a favorable response, in her review of recent singles to Reach radio in 2004.
 Price described the song as "passionate, poignant, and flawlessly-delivered."
-Evans commented that the song described not only physical things, but also goals for what the character in the song wanted to become: "Here she delivers a beautifully written song about mementos hidden in a drawer that represent not only memories from the past but stepping stones to the woman she is still trying to become."
+Evans commented that the song described not only physical things, but also aims for what the character in the song wanted to become,"Here she delivers a beautifully written song about mementos hidden in a drawer that represent not only memories from the past but stepping stones to the woman she is still trying to become."
 Bobby More of Wide Open Country named the song one of Wright's "10 Best of Her Career" and called it a "sentimental ballad about a woman's box of knick-knacks that reminds her of the mistakes that prepared her to become the right woman for her current partner."

 Release and chart performance

-In 2004, "Back of the Bottom Drawer" was released as a single via Vivaton Records in February 2004.
+"Back of the Bottom Drawer" was released to country radio on March 15, 2004.
+The song had not been announced as a lead single for a project at the time of its release, but was later included on the Everything EP and The Metropolitan Hotel (2005) album.
 In its original release, the single was released to radio programmers on a compact disc and had the song repeat three times.

 The song spent 15 weeks on the Billboard Hot Country Songs chart and peaked at number 40 in May 2004.
 It was Wright's first charting single in three years and among her final songs to reach the country top 40 on Billboard.
 A full studio album was originally intended for release in August 2004.
-However, it had been announced that June that Wright had left the Vivaton label, citing "creative differences" with producer Jeff Huskins.
+However, it had been announced in June of that same year that Wright had left the Vivaton label, citing "creative differences" with producer Jeff Huskins.
 Instead the song was released on an extended play in October 2004 titled, Everything.
 In February 2005, it was released on Wright's studio album titled The Metropolitan Hotel.
 A music video was later released for the song, which was directed by Trey Fanjoy.